-Shelley, who runs the tasting room and helps her husband pour on the weekends, says she hopes the recent accolades will help put their winery on the map.
 With less than 1,000 cases and being relatively new on the winemaking scene, their brand is currently enjoying a bit of the off-the-radar mystique.
 Even Marketing Director Chris Taranto at Paso Robles Wine Country Alliance admitted that he didn’t know the winery first-hand.

 But guests who do make their way to the tasting room, tucked into the wild wine country of the west side on Peachy Canyon Road, need not fear finding an untamed facility in the early, awkward stages of developing its brand.
 On the contrary, Michael Gill Cellars’ property is as surprisingly mature, sophisticated and spectacular as their award-winning Syrahs.